allenlooplee/Lbookshelf/README.md

 Introduction
 ==========

-L'Bookshelf is an app that help you import and manage your ebooks in local or removable drive.
+L'Bookshelf is an app that helps you import and manage your ebooks in local or removable drive.

 Features
 ==========